chrxsjung/note2cards/README.md

 - `FolderPageClient` → controls whether to show the form.
 - `CreateNoteForm` → handles form state and submission.
-- `RichTextEditor` → renders the WYSIWYG editor.
+- `RichTextEditor` → renders the editor.

-> This modular design keeps your logic clean and easy to maintain.